John Michael Schmitz: College career

 Schmitz redshirted his true freshman season at Minnesota.
 He played in all 13 of the Golden Gophers' games as a redshirt freshman, appearing mostly on special teams.
 Schmitz was named Minnesota's starting center entering his redshirt junior season and was named honorable mention All-Big Ten Conference.
 He was named second team All-Big Ten in 2021.
 Schmitz used the extra year of eligibility granted to college athletes in 2020 due to the COVID-19 pandemic and returned to Minnesota for 2022.

 Professional career

 Schmitz was selected by the New York Giants in the second round, 57th overall, of the 2023 NFL draft.
 As a rookie, he appeared in and started 13 games in the 2023 season.
 In the 2024 season, he appeared in and started 15 games.

+Schmitz entered the 2025 campaign as New York's starting center.
+On December 27, 2025, Schmitz was placed on season-ending injured reserve due to a finger injury.